top of page

 The Creative Gene

-This thesis explores the multifaceted nature of creativity, examining its cognitive, emotional, and social dimensions.
-Creativity is more than an artistic skill; it is a dynamic process that involves generating novel and valuable ideas across diverse fields.
+This thesis explores the multifaceted nature of creativity, human-computer interaction, and design.
+It's a research on how user interface architectures and information mechanisms modulate decision-making.
+When examining the cognitive, emotional, and social dimensions, creativity is more than an artistic skill; it is a dynamic process that involves generating novel and valuable ideas across diverse fields.
 By analyzing theories of creative thinking, the influence of environment and culture, and the role of technology in modern creative processes, this study seeks to uncover the mechanisms that drive innovation.
 The goal is to provide a comprehensive understanding of how creativity can be nurtured and harnessed, impacting disciplines from the arts and sciences to business and technology.

 Philosophy in Art : Pre and Post Scientific Revolution